 Even though its lyrics decry some of the clichés of R&B/hip-hop (“Every song’s like gold teeth, Grey Goose, tripping in the bathroom”), Lorde’s “Royals” is finding favor at the radio format.

 The track enters Billboard’s Nielsen BDS-based R&B/Hip-Hop Airplay chart this week at No. 46.

 The crossover marks the latest, and seemingly most surprising, of the song’s journey.
 The U.S. breakthrough hit for the 16-year-old New Zealander has topped the Billboard Hot 100 for four weeks running and has sold 2.7 million downloads, according to Nielsen SoundScan.

-"Royals" has topped the Alternative Songs, the adult alternative Triple A chart and, as of this week, Pop Songs airplay charts, while also scaling Adult Pop Songs, Adult Contemporary and, thanks to remixes, Dance/Mix Show Airplay and Dance Club Songs.
+“Royals” has topped the Alternative, Triple A and, as of this week, Mainstream To 40 airplay charts, while also scaling Adult Top 40, Adult Contemporary and, thanks to remixes, Dance/Mix Show Airplay and Dance Club Songs.

 While its rise on Rhythmic (which features the likes of Drake, Jay Z and Chris Brown in its top five this week) might seem somewhat surprising, the format does feature heavy doses of pop from the likes of Katy Perry, Bruno Mars and Miley Cyrus, making Lorde’s segue to the chart understandable.